Interview with UK VA, Becky Considine

 Wanna be a Virtual Assistant?

-If you were inspired by Becky’s story then sign up for my flagship DIY VA course and start your own journey today.
+If you were inspired by Becky’s story, sign up for my flagship DIY VA course and start your own journey today.

 With lifetime access and an incredible trainee-only support group, I hold your hand through the entire process and support you all the way.